animachine/animachine/docs/quick-start-with-react.md

   var myAnimation = require('my-animation.am')
   module.exports = animachine(myAnimation)(MyComponent)
 ```
-For more information please check out [react-animachine-enhancer] but in short the API is looks like this:
+For more information please check out [animachine-connect] but in short the API is looks like this:
 ```javascript
 React.createClass({
   handleClick: function() {